uPortal-Project/uPortal/docs/implement/layout-management/README.md

 A "Fragment" is Born

-The resulting layouts-to-be-pushed to end users were modified slightly when being preloaded to be included in end user's layouts.
+The resulting layouts-to-be-pushed to end users were modified when included in end user's layouts.
 For example, end user's already had a header and footer folder containing channels used by the theme stylesheet.
 These were necessary when the editor of the layout-to-be-pushed logged in to edit the layout but were not needed by the user of the layout.